 As a result, many teachers are striving to help their students achieve digital literacy.
 How Schools Are Teaching Digital Literacy In the Adams 12 Five Star Schools in Colorado, there is a well-defined digital literacy curriculum.
 Cross-Platform Mobile App Development for iOS, Android - Corona Labs.
 AppBuilder Cross-Platform Mobile Application Development IDE.
 Telerik Platform Turn Your Web Skills Into Native Mobile Apps with AppBuilder Create cross-platform native mobile apps for iOS, Android and Windows Phone using an instantly available, hyper productive development environment.

 Start Now One Shared Code Base, All Mobile Platforms No separate projects, no platform-specific code.
-Use The Hardware You Already Have Forget buying new hardware to target specific mobile platforms.
 Cross Platform Mobile Development.
-Simple free learning tools for students and teachers.
 Learnclick Quizzes - Create gap-filling exercises, drag and drop, dropdown and multiple choice quizzes.
 Flexible Seating and Student-Centered Classroom Redesign.

 I remember exactly where I was when I had a watershed moment that changed me as a teacher forever.
 In fact, it inspired my EdSurge column, Why the 21st-Century Classroom May Remind You of Starbucks.
 I was working on my TEDx presentation at my local Starbucks and, looking around, I realized that everyone seemed to be happy, engaged in their work, and relaxed.
 Some people chose the traditional chairs and tables while I opted for a big, comfy chair with my MacBook on my lap.